minetest-mods/gauges/README.md

 ## Version compatibility

-Gauges is currently primarily tested with Minetest 0.4.17.
-It may or may not work with newer or older versions.
-Issues arising in older versions than 0.4.17 will generally not be fixed.
+Gauges requires Minetest 5.0.0 or newer to work as expected.

 ## License